ayelengora/contacts-list-frontend/README.md

+#Readme
-# contacts-list frontend with JS no frameworks.
+contacts-list frontend with JS no frameworks.